isomerpages/moe-greendalepri/_about-us/School Services.md

 A one-month deposit and other miscellaneous fees will also be needed to be paid.&nbsp;
 <br>
-<br>The SCC operator will assist eligible parents to apply for Student Care
-Financial Assistance, administered by Ministry of Social and Family Development (MSF).&nbsp;
+<br>Eligible parents can apply for Student Care Financial Assistance if they require, subject to the approval by the Ministry of Social and Family Development (MSF).
+Initial payment is to be paid in full.&nbsp;
 <br>
 <br>More information is available via the website &nbsp;<a href="https://supportgowhere.life.gov.sg/schemes/SCFA/student-care-fee-assistance-scfa" rel="noopener noreferrer nofollow" target="_blank">SCFA eligibility criteria</a>
 <br>